ilanpillemer/ilanpillemer.github.io/_drafts/acme.md

 ```
 from [here](https://github.com/9fans/go/blob/master/acme/Watch/main.go)

+NB: If you middle-click `Get` in the `+watch` window that gets created it also reruns the
+tests.
+This allows one to re-rerun the tests without having to do no-op edits to run the tests.

 ## You also need to add some of your own

 These are probably are not the best way of doing these things, I am still learning as I go...